sarahbarron/HurlingChampionship2017/README.md

 - everything loaded properly
 - when i selected an element on each graph the corresponding graphs responded and showed accurate statistics.

-##### In the developer tools I tested that the website was responsive in tablet and mobile mode.
+##### In the developer tools I tested that the website was responsive in tablet and mobile mode and again when the project was deployed I tested on my mobile, tablet and laptop that the website was responsive.

 ##### I ran all my files through a validation test using
 - [W3C](https://validator.w3.org/) for HTML.